fil-james-maclean/animation-styleguide/source/content/02-animation-UX.md

-what animation does for the user
+## What animation does for the user

-Respect the user's time
-   *Animations should be a quick as they can be*
-Under the user's control
-   *They should be triggered by user input not happen on their own*
+Animation can make products easier to understand and use.
+It can also evoke certain feelings and change perceptions of a product.

 ## Types of animation